finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Complete Main Menu Carousel
 - Redesign Resources/Modal(Popup/Messenger) and Resources/ProgressBar(Spinner)
 - Redesign Prefabs/Menus/...
+- Create Sort Menu for the Deck Editor and Cards Explorer
 - Android Searchbar Widget
 - Group cards in the Deck Editor with a number instead of stacking them
 - Have # of stacks in the Deck Editor grow dynamically (remove deckMaxCount?)